MarkusHackspacher/pyLottoSimu/docs/index.rst

 text, the first number of today\'s draw was the ...
 Maybe it was indeed actually the numbers of the next draw, of course are here, all the figures provided without guarantee.

+pyLottoSimu can be started in these languages:

+English, German, French, Spanish, Italian, Danish, Dutch, Polish and Russian

 Start
 -----